Obama to focus on middle class in State of Union address

 The proposals are also likely to be the subject of a debate among potential candidates to replace him in 2016, a campaign that is just now getting started.

-Obama will take his proposals on the road the next day, travelling to Idaho and Kansas to promote them.
+Obama will take his proposals on the road the next day, traveling to Idaho and Kansas to promote them.
 And he will be interviewed by three YouTube bloggers.

 The speech will also allow Obama to update Americans on the struggle against Islamic extremists, two weeks after 17 people were killed in Paris attacks.